oauthstuff/app2app-evolution/README.md

 redirectIntent.setPackage(packageName)
 startActivity(redirectIntent)
 ```

+This, by itself, is not a direct replacement for Android AppLinks - for the app2app use case, the main difference is the application signature is not verified using this method.

 ### Problem with Alternative App Stores
 Since Android is an open system it is possible to install apps